zynksoftware/Zynk-Workflow/docs/_documentation/ProSku-Connector/importing-products-to-prosku.md

 slug: importing-products-to-prosku
 title: Importing Products to ProSKU
 ---
-This task will upload products that are supplied in the [XML](xml) format.
+This task will upload products that are supplied in an XML format.

 ## Fields
-The below fields in bold are required when creating a product, the other fields are optional when creating and updating.
-Please note, if you do not provide an Id field when creating a product Zynk will be unable to update that product when it is next uploaded.
+The below fields in bold are required when creating a product or changing a product.
+The other fields are optional when creating and updating.

 * __product_code__
 * description